-- 522 If the available TOE design is more detailed (e.g. at the modular level), or the implementation representation is also available, then the description of the architectural design would be correspondingly more detailed, explaining how the user's process communicate with the TSF processes, how different requests are processed by the TSF, what parameters are passed, what programmatic protections (buffer overflow prevention, are in place, parameter bounds checking, time of check/time of use checking), etc. Similarly, a TOE whose ST claimed the ADV_IMP component would go into implementation-specific detail. - 523 The explanations provided in the security architecture description are expected to be of sufficient detail that one would be able to test their accuracy.
-That is, simple assertions (e.g. "The TSF keeps domains separate") provide no useful information to convince the reader that the TSF does indeed create and separate domains. - A.1.2.1 Domain Isolation - 524 In cases where the TOE exhibits domain isolation entirely on its own, there would be a straightforward description of how this is attained.
-The security architecture description would explain the different kinds of domains that are defined by the TSF, how they are defined (i.e. what resources are allocated to each domain), how no resources are left unprotected, and how the domains are kept separated so that active entities in one domain cannot tamper with resources in another domain. - For cases where the TOE depends upon other IT entities to play a role in domain isolation, that sharing of roles must be made clear.
-For example, a TOE that is solely application software relies upon the underlying operating system to correctly instantiate the domains that the TOE defines; if the TOE defines separate processing space, memory space, etc, for each domain, it depends upon the underlying operating system to operate correctly and benignly (e.g. allow the process to execute only in the execution space that is requested by the TOE software). - 526 For example, mechanisms that implement domain separation (e.g., memory management, protected processing modes provided by the hardware, etc.) would be identified and described.
-Or, the TSF might implement software protection constructs or coding conventions that contribute to implementing isolation of software domains, perhaps by delineating user address space from system address space. - 527 The vulnerability analysis and testing (see AVA_VAN) activities will likely include attempts to defeat the described TSF domain isolation through the use of monitoring or direct attack the TSF.
+- 524 If the available TOE design is more detailed (e.g. at the modular level), or the implementation representation is also available, then the security architecture description would be correspondingly more detailed, explaining how the user's process communicate with the TSF processes, how different requests are processed by the TSF, what parameters are passed, what programmatic protections (buffer overflow prevention, parameter bounds checking, time of check/time of use checking, etc.) are in place.
+Similarly, a TOE whose ST claimed the ADV\IMP component would go into implementation-specific detail. - 525 The explanations provided in the security architecture description are expected to be of sufficient detail that one would be able to test their accuracy.
+That is, simple assertions (e.g. "The TSF keeps domains separate") provide no useful information to convince the reader that the TSF does indeed create and separate domains. - A.1.2.1 Domain Separation - 526 In cases where the TOE exhibits domain separation entirely on its own, there would be a straightforward description of how this is attained.
+The security architecture description would explain the different kinds of domains that are defined by the TSF, how they are defined (i.e. what resources are allocated to each domain), how no resources are left unprotected, and how the domains are kept separated so that active entities in one domain cannot tamper with resources in another domain. - 527 For cases where the TOE depends upon other IT entities to play a role in domain separation, that sharing of roles must be made clear.
+For example, a TOE that is solely application software relies upon the underlying operating system to correctly instantiate the domains that the TOE defines; if the TOE defines separate processing space, memory space, etc, for each domain, it depends upon the underlying operating system to operate correctly and benignly (e.g. allow the process to execute only in the execution space that is requested by the TOE software). - 528 For example, mechanisms that implement domain separation (e.g., memory management, protected processing modes provided by the hardware, etc.) would be identified and described.
+Or, the TSF might implement software protection constructs or coding conventions that contribute to implementing separation of software domains, perhaps by delineating user address space from system address space. - 529 The vulnerability analysis and testing (see AVA\VAN) activities will likely include attempts to defeat the described TSF domain separation through the use of monitoring or direct attack the TSF.